rezstream/rezStream-Cloud-API-Documentation/Readme.md

 ## Authentication

-External authentication for rezStream Cloud accounts can be performed using https://account.rezstream.com/ .
-As a starting point for OAuth and OIDC, we provide a [openid-configuration](https://account.rezstream.com/.well-known/openid-configuration) endpoint which privates information about OAuth endpoints, public keys, and OAuth configuration.
-The account application can be used to:
+External authentication for rezStream Cloud accounts can be performed using [https://account.rezstream.com/](https://account.rezstream.com/).
+As a starting point for OAuth and OIDC, we provide an [openid-configuration](https://account.rezstream.com/.well-known/openid-configuration) endpoint which provides information about OAuth endpoints, public keys, and OAuth configuration.
+The account site can be used to:

 1. Manually generate tenant API access tokens
 2. Generate API access tokens via OAuth